 The time it takes to dry out a structure depends on how much damage there is and how long your home or office has been exposed to water.

-Usually, the process lasts about two to three days to dry, but if the structure has been exposed for a long period of time, it could take up to five to seven days.
+Usually, the process lasts about two to three days to dry, but if the structure was exposed for a long period of time, it could take up to five to seven days.

 Would I need to leave my home during the restoration process?
 If so, why?